aj233566/New-Directory/readme.md

 # New Dir
-This project was crerated from local system
+This project was crerated from local system.